-SEA Applicants must:
+As part of the general criteria, applicants must:

-(1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; make an effort to study or continue studying the Japanese language prior to and after arriving in Japan.

-(2) Be both mentally and physically healthy.

-(3) Be willing and able to adapt to living and working in Japan, and be able to responsibly complete their period of participation.

-(4) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
-Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their Japanese nationality before the Reply Form submission deadline.1 Applicants who possess multiple nationalities with countries other than Japan may only apply as a national of one of those countries.
+- (1) Be interested in Japan and be willing to deepen their knowledge and appreciation of Japan after their arrival; be motivated to participate in and initiate international exchange activities in the local community; make effort to study or continue studying the Japanese language prior to and after arriving in Japan. - (2) Be both mentally and physically healthy. - (3) Be willing and able to adapt to living and working in Japan, and be determined to responsibly complete their period of participation. - (4) Hold a Bachelor's degree or higher by the designated arrival date. - (5) Be a national (not just a permanent resident) of the country where the recruitment and selection procedures take place by the time they submit their application form.
+Furthermore, those who possess Japanese nationality must have submitted their applications to renounce their Japanese nationality before the Reply Form submission deadline.3 Applicants who

-- (5) Have a functional command of English (or Japanese). - (6) Not have participated on the Programme since the 2022 JET Programme year or for more than 6 years in total.

-(7) Not have declined a position on the Programme after receiving notification of assignment in the previous JET Programme year (excluding cases where it is accepted that the Participant had a valid, inevitable reason for withdrawing).

-1 Applicants with Japanese ancestry may unknowingly possess Japanese citizenship, due to being registered on their grandparents' or other relatives' family registry.
-Please be sure to check with your family (parents, grandparents, or other relatives) about whether or not you possess Japanese citizenship.